 - Mood disorder caused by a health problem.
 Many conditions can trigger symptoms of depression.
 These include cancer, injuries,

 - Substance-induced mood disorder.
 These are depression symptoms from the effects of medicine or other forms of treatment,

 drug abuse, or exposure to toxins.

 What causes mood disorders in teens is not well known.
-There are chemicals in the
+Certain chemicals in the brain

 control the brain chemicals that affect mood.
 Mood disorders may be caused by a chemical

 imbalance in the brain.
 This can happen on its own or along with environmental factors,